harthur/nomnom/README.md

 })
 ```

-with a command line of `--config test.js`, `config` would get a value of `true` in the options hash, and `test.js` would be a free positional arg.
+`config` would get a value of `true` in the options hash, and `test.js` would be a free positional arg.

 #### metavar